joshenders/shouldiridemuni.com/README.md

 ## About

-I built this site to help make transit decisions easier during baseball season.
+I built this site to help make my commute easier during baseball season.

 After leaving work in San Francisco's SoMa neighborhood, you're often faced with the question: